 Finally, while we talk about actions the Federal Reserve will take or not take, the Fed doesn’t directly affect your traditional 30 year fixed rate loan.
 Instead, mortgage lenders take their cues from the Fed and adjust their portfolios accordingly.
 Conventional fixed rates are tied to either Fannie Mae’s or Freddie Mac’s mortgage bond.
 And like all bonds, when there is a greater demand for the bond, the yield falls.
 The drop in yield results in lower mortgage rates.

-To forecast where rates might be in the near future, we must also review recent economic data from Q4 of 2018.
+To forecast where rates might be in the near future, we must also review recent economic data from Q4.
 Overall, we saw job creation and wage gains.
 More people working also means employers must compete with one another for employees and much of this competition is with higher wages.
 Employers are then forced to pay their employees more for fear of losing them to another company.
 In short, it’s a good time to be looking for a job.